sjappig/mldn-capstone/report/capstone_report.md

  * Prefix wav-files with "sample_" (some files were otherwise starting with dash, with caused problems)

-Downloading all the samples tookseveral days even with good quality Internet-connection.
+Downloading all the samples took several days even with good quality Internet-connection.
 However for testing purposes, download-script can be canceled e.g. after few hundred samples are ready.

 #### Preprocessing